Hendrik de Wit: Scientific work

 De Wit was especially interested in the Aroid genus Cryptocoryne, as well as the closely related Lagenandra on which he published extensively.
 In all, he described 21 new species of Cryptocoryne and 6 species of the related genus Lagenandra.
 A lifelong hobby were freshwater aquaria and in the late 1950s he edited an encyclopaedia for aquarists in 15 volumes, 2 of which (volumes 5 and 6) dealt with aquarium plants and were written by himself.
 In 1966 these volumes were revised and published together as the first edition of his book Aquariumplanten was published.
 It was translated in English in 1964 and in German in 1971.
 After his retirement, he wrote a history of biology (Ontwikkelingsgeschiedenis van de biologie) in three volumes (1982–1989).
 A popularized version appeared in 1993 (Wat is leven?
 Een cultuurgeschiedenis van de biologie).

 Primitiae Africanae

 The first results of research workers in African botanical taxonomy, prepared under supervision of de Wit, were published in a series named Primitiae Africanae.
 Twelve articles were published in total, in different taxonomic journals.

 Eponymous species

-Several plant species were named in his honour, such as Begonia bonus-henricus J.J. de Wilde, Crudia dewitii Kostermans, Cryptocoryne dewitii Jacobsen, Homalium dewitii Kostermans, Bauhinia dewitii K.Larsen & S.S.Larsen, Rinorea dewitii Achound., and Lagenandra dewitii Crusio et de Graaf.
+Several plant species were named in his honour, such as Begonia bonus-henricus J.J. de Wilde, Crudia dewitii Kostermans, Cryptocoryne dewitii Jacobsen, Dichapetalum witianum Bret., Homalium dewitii Kostermans, Bauhinia dewitii K.Larsen & S.S.Larsen, Rinorea dewitii Achound., and Lagenandra dewitii Crusio et de Graaf.